PLA Recycling: Can PLA 3D Printer Filament be Recycled?

 author avatar

-Plastic waste is a global problem that we face today.
+Plastic pollution is a problem we are faced with around the globe, driven by consumer and industrial waste.
 Every year, millions of tons of plastic waste end up in the ocean, which wreaks havoc on aquatic ecosystems and the communities that rely on them.[1]
 As a technology that consumes plastic materials, 3D printing plays a role in this global issue and has an environmental impact.
-It is therefore important that materials such as PLA, one of the most widely used 3D printing thermoplastics, can be reused and recycled.
+It is therefore important that 3D printing materials are properly disposed of and whenever possible reused and recycled.

 Can you Recycle 3D Printer Filament?

 Fused Filament Fabrication (FFF) is today the most widely used 3D printing technology in the world.
-The process, which comes in various shapes and sizes, essentially relies on the simultaneous melting and extrusion of plastic filament materials onto a print bed.
+The process essentially relies on the simultaneous melting and extrusion of plastic filament materials onto a print bed.
 When the layer of melted plastic cools, the material solidifies.
 This is repeated layer by layer, until a three dimensional object is created.

 3D printer filament spools3D printer filaments like PLA and ABS are classified as Type 7 plastics, not widely accepted by local recycling centers.